Drink In the Full Experience at Flanigan’s Winery and Distillery in Bertram

 Then, there's the Texas Grappa.

-Grappa basically comes from what remains after the wine-making process.
+Grappa comes from what remains after the wine-making process.
 With the exception of the Greek ouzo, Kevin said creating a great-tasting grappa is tough, but it's something he and Dana wanted to attempt.
 They began the long process of experimenting, tasting, trying again, and eventually coming up with their own recipe and technique, leading to the Texas Grappa.

 Flanigan’s wines are not to be outdone.
 The winery is currently serving Viaggio, The Bear, Sláinte, and Marmalade, each with a unique taste.